 Who is the course for?

 Do you have a natural affinity with computers and IT?
-Perhaps you want to be a games or application programmer, perhaps a website designer or network manager?
-If this appeals, then this course is for you!
+Perhaps you’re interested in becoming a Programmer, Security Specialist, Website Designer or Network Manager.
+If this appeals, then this course is for you.

-Using the latest technologies and purpose built facilities; you will learn how to write programs in different applications, design and produce professional websites and databases, create and manage computer networks, learn graphics techniques, identify and resolve business/client problems, manage projects and cover many more related topics and subjects.
-This course is ideal if you want to enter the computing sector and have a skill set that compliments a range of careers.
+Using the latest technologies and purpose-built facilities, you will learn how to write computer programs, design and produce professional websites and databases, create and manage computer networks, identify and resolve business or client problems, manage projects and cover many more related topics and subjects.

 What does the course involve?